Difficulty-Controllable Cloze Question Distractor Generation: Results and Analysis

 \begin{enumerate} \item \textbf{Relative Difficulty Assessment:} For each distractor, participants ranked its difficulty as ``\texttt{Hardest},'' ``\texttt{Middle},'' or ``\texttt{Easiest}''. \item \textbf{Validity Check:} Participants indicated whether any distractors were more suitable for the blank than the ground-truth answer. \end{enumerate}

-Table~\ref{tab:human_eval} presents the results of human evaluation on distractor difficulty and validity.
-The findings indicate that, for both the augmented dataset and model-generated distractors, distractors identified as the \texttt{Hardest} difficulty were most frequently from the hard distractor set, whereas distractors categorized as the \texttt{Easiest} difficulty predominantly belonged to the easy distractor set.
-These results align with the automatic assessment using GPT-4o, which consistently ranked hard distractors as more challenging than the original ones and easy distractors as less difficult, even in the absence of explicit calibration.
-This consistency underscores the effectiveness of the proposed difficulty-controlled augmentation approach.
-Additionally, the invalid distractor ratio, which measures the proportion of distractors that are deemed equally or more appropriate than the ground-truth answer, remained at or below 1.6\%.
-The results demonstrate that our augmentation method maintains and improves the validity of the original CLOTH dataset.\footnote{ In addition to evaluations with ESL users, we also conducted a complementary study involving ten proficient English speakers, which confirms pedagogical validity and the consistency of difficulty control across varying user proficiency levels.
-For details, see Appendix~\ref{sec:human_eval}. }
+Table~\ref{tab:human_eval} and~\ref{tab:esl_chosen} presents the results of human evaluation on distractor difficulty and validity.
+These results align with GPT-4o assessments, confirming that distractors labeled Hard and Easy were consistently perceived as the most and least challenging, respectively.
+Furthermore, in terms of distractor efficacy, ESL learners selected our Hard distractors more often than ground-truth and Easy distractors.
+This trend is notably more pronounced compared to native experts (Table~\ref{tab:expert_prob}), validating the model's effectiveness for the target ESL audience.
+Additionally, the invalid distractor ratio remained at or below 1.6\%.
+The results demonstrate that our augmentation method maintains and improves the validity of the original CLOTH dataset.

+In addition to evaluations with ESL users, we also conducted a complementary study involving ten proficient English speakers, which confirms pedagogical validity and the consistency of difficulty control across varying user proficiency levels.
+For details, see Appendix~\ref{sec:human_eval}.

+\paragraph{Agreement Between Automatic and Human Evaluation} To quantify the agreement between automatic and human evaluation, we used the same 50 questions from the human evaluation.
+For each question, the difficulty rankings from the five ESL annotators were averaged to produce a mean rank per distractor, and Spearman's rank correlation coefficient was computed against GPT-4o's rankings across all questions.
+The resulting GPT-Human correlation of 0.54 is comparable to the inter-human agreement of 0.62.
+Given that this task involves ranking only three distractors per question, where even a single-position swap substantially affects the rank correlation, the close alignment between GPT-Human and Human-Human agreement demonstrates that GPT-4o serves as a reliable proxy for human evaluation in this context.